af1728/a24fong/_posts/2023-10-14-how-i-made-my-personal-website.md

 repository as above.
 Then we have to push it to Github using the command `git push origin main`.
 After that, `ssh` into the university server and use the `git pull origin main` command to automatically fetch and then merge the Github branch into the branch on the university server.
-To replace the existing website with the updated one, use the command `cp -rf <directory-name>/_site/* public_html`.
+You can use the same command as above to replace the existing website with the updated one.